Defensiveness is one of the biggest obstacles to healing in a relationship.

 Making the most out of therapy means being prepared.
 In light of the above principles, here are some important questions to ask yourself before the first session:

 1. What kind of relationship do I want?
 What is my big vision? – really allow yourself to dream here and don’t hold back on what you want.
 Having a clear vision will create motivation for change and will make sure you focus on the big picture rather than just on the latest arguments or misunderstandings.

 2. What kind of partner do I need to be in order to achieve this sort of relationship?
 This question will help you focus on your side.
 Think about the behaviors or characteristics that you need to have to help create the relationship you want.

-3. What obstacles stand in my way to becoming the type of partner I aspire to be?
+3. What obstacles stand in my way of becoming the type of partner I aspire to be?
 This question will help you discover what makes it difficult to be the partner you want to be, and consequently what are some of the things you can work on in counseling.

 2. Reflect on the goals you have about the type of relationship you are aiming for.
 Ask yourself what the next steps are that will support this kind of relationship – what more do you need to change, or focus on as a couple?
-Given the big picture, what are the important steps or issues you need to work on in order to get there.
+Given the big picture, what are the important steps or issues you need to work on in order to get there?

-After each session, be sure to take some time and think about the main points you have learnt from your session.
+After each session, be sure to take some time and think about the main points you have learned from your session.
 Couples often tend to put it aside and forget about it until the next session, which means they are not working on things between sessions.
 If you continue to work on things and practice at home, the process will move along far more effectively.